Berlin-Hamster-Single-Cell-Consortium/Single-cell-sequencing-of-COVID-19-pathogenesis-in-golden-Hamsters-/README.md

 Annotation of lung cell types from tabula muris / Travaglini et al.: lung_hamster_annotation.Rmd

 Processing and figures for Fig. 1 and Fig. S3: hamster_scRNAseq.R contains the code to annote the cell types and create the panels in Fig. 1 and Fig. S3.
-For convenience, the working object ma_int.rds can be downloaded via http://www.mdc-berlin.de/singlecell-SARSCoV2
+The Seurat object ma_int.rds can be downloaded via http://www.mdc-berlin.de/singlecell-SARSCoV2

-Pseudobulk analysis:
+Pseudobulk analysis: hamster_scRNAseq_pseudobulkDE.R contains the code for the differential expression dotblots in Fig. 3, 4, 5, S5, S7.
+The Seurat object ma_int.rds as well as the data table pseudobulk.txt and the enrichment tables (KEGG and process) can be downloaded via http://www.mdc-berlin.de/singlecell-SARSCoV2